JaynamSanghavi/learning-rust/README.md

 - **Challenges:**
   - Understanding the differences between various data types and their usage scenarios.
   - Practicing with tuples and arrays to manipulate and access data effectively.

+### Day 5:
+- **What I learned:**
+  - **Functions in Rust:**
+    - Learned how to declare a function.
+    - Explored how to pass arguments to a function and return a value from it.
+    - Understood how to perform an early return from a function.

+- **Challenges:**
+  - Grasping different ways to handle function arguments and return types.
+  - Understanding the syntax and best practices for early returns.

 ## Learning Resources